 Mithai (Sweets) are the heart and soul of Indian Celebration, and it is a ‘must-have’ item in the Thalis.
 Payasam is one of the favorite desserts in South India.
 It is also a tradition to serve Payasam at South Indian weddings.

 ALSO READ: 8 Easy Milkshake Recipes You Can Try At Home

 It is a traditional Kashmiri dish, which reflects the strong Central Asian influence.
 What’s so unique thing about this dish?
 They boil the spices to enhance the taste, rather than having them fried.

 South Indian Food

 Coconut, Curry leaves, and Mustard Seeds are almost in every dish of South India.
-This makes their food savoury, as well as sweet.
+This makes their food savory, as well as sweet.

-India is home to Ghost Pepper- the world’s hottest chilli.
-It is grown in states of Arunachal Pradesh, Assam, Nagaland, and Manipur.
+India is home to Ghost Pepper- the world’s hottest chili.
+It is grown in the states of Arunachal Pradesh, Assam, Nagaland, and Manipur.

 Pepper is viewed as the ‘King of all Spices’.
-And combined with salt, it becomes the famous taste enhancer in any dish.
+And combined with salt, it becomes a famous taste enhancer in any dish.

 And finally, the classic dish Daal-Chawal is said to be originated in Nepal.

 Indian Food Facts, Facts about Indian Food, Indian Facts about food, Facts on Indian food, Food Myths in India, Food Facts India, Indian Food Fun Facts